jashwanth0726/Linux-Basics/README.md

 ## Chaining Commands

+> **What is Chaining Commands?**
+> In Linux, you can run multiple commands in sequence on a single line by chaining them together.
+The real power comes from *conditional* chaining — you can tell Linux to only run the next command if the previous one succeeded, or only if it failed.
+This lets you write simple but robust one-liners that handle success and failure gracefully.
+>
+> Commands communicate success or failure through an *exit code*.
+A zero exit code means success; anything else means failure.
+The chaining operators (`&&`, `||`, `;`) use this exit code to decide whether to run the next command.
+Shell scripts are built almost entirely on this idea.

 | Operator | Behavior |
 |----------|----------|
 | `;` | Run both commands regardless of exit codes |